 Jacob Hunt, the real-life inspiration for Benjamin, in the biographical film Coby.

 Surely, if the film were being made in the memory of Jacob, Sonderegger would've wanted to show his brother's memory some love and compassion.
 Surely Benjamin's brother could've been loving and supportive at a time when Benjamin's own mother had disowned him.
-Further, surely Sonderegger could've spared a thought for the trans men who would watch his film, and how much they might adore a fictional depiction of such a brotherly bond.
+Further, surely Sonderegger could've spared a thought for the trans men who would watch A Good Man, and how much they might adore a fictional depiction of such a brotherly bond.
 Instead, Benjamin's brother yells at him, furious that his family member is inconveniencing the world by daring to be a pregnant man, making the post-film note all the more upsetting.
 How would Jacob have felt about brotherly abandonment in A Good Man, I wonder?
-We'll never know, because he's dead.